Nightmare (Avenged Sevenfold song)

 "Nightmare" is a song by American heavy metal band Avenged Sevenfold.
-It was released on May 18, 2010, as the lead single for their fifth studio album, Nightmare.
+It was released on May 18, 2010, as the lead single for their fifth studio album of the same name.

 Overview

 Lyrically, "Nightmare" deals with an individual who is damned for his wrongdoings on earth.
 The song is sung from the point of view of a resident of hell, who may have once been a living person too, mocking the other character and pointing out that it's his own fault he's in hell.
 It is their first single released without former drummer The Rev, who died on December 28, 2009.
 The song was released digitally on May 18 and 21, 2010 on the US and worldwide, respectively, on iTunes as well as an animated lyric video on YouTube, which received over 275,000 plays in 24 hours.
 A preview for the song was released on May 6, 2010, on Amazon.com, but was removed soon after for unknown reasons.
 However, on May 10, 2010, a 30-second audio uncensored sample was again revealed, but this time at SoundCloud.

 "Nightmare" was nominated for Best Single at the Kerrang!
 Awards 2010, but lost to Liquid Confidence by You Me at Six.
-The song is also one of Avenged Sevenfold's best known, and had been certified Gold by the RIAA.
+The song is also one of Avenged Sevenfold's best known, and has been certified 2× Platinum by the RIAA.

 "Nightmare" was released on July 27, 2010, as a downloadable track in Rock Band 2 along with Seize the Day and Scream.
 It was discovered by fans that the face of Jimmy "The Rev" Sullivan, the band's deceased drummer, can be seen on both the single and album cover.
 "Nightmare" is an Easter egg in the video game Call of Duty: Black Ops.
 It is accessible by completing the "One Giant Leap" Achievement or Trophy.
 The song was released for Rocksmith on October 30, 2012.
+It was also added on Fortnite Festival.

 Reception

 The song was the No. 1 most added track at Active Rock radio in the US during one week of May 2010 and sold over 23,000 units in its first day.
-The song became the most Radio Played rock song in the in 2010, with over 35,000 spins.
+The song became the most Radio Played rock song in 2010, with over 35,000 spins.
 In Burrn! magazine's 2010 Readers Pop Poll, it was chosen as Best Tune.

 In 2020, Louder Sound and Kerrang! ranked the song at number three and number four, respectively, on their lists of the 20 greatest Avenged Sevenfold songs.